 The KWest Research approach reinforces the recognition that Cities need informed, creative and active citizens to successfully design a sustainable (and fairer) future.
 This has led to an increasingly close collaboration with Bristol City Council on a wide range of Smart Cities initiatives including a new Open Data platform and projects for Bristol 2015.
+44

-Sharing knowledge regionally and internationally is an integral standing of 'local' communities: to connect communities implies of differences, similarities and synergies.
+Sharing knowledge regionally and internationally is an integral part of fostering a better understanding of 'local' communities: to connect communities implies recognizing the importance of differences, similarities and synergies.
 Working with large companies and cities across Europe allows to share expertise and bring new insights relating to technology that can only be gathered by working in depth in communities.
 This practice of working locally and networking internationally is further supported by being part of the European Network of Living Labs.